JonathanHFA1/JonathanHFA1/README.md

 ---

-### 🎯 Objetivo
+### 🎯 Goals

-Atualmente, foco em desenvolver as minhas competências como **programador FullStack**, consolidando o conhecimento em **Java, JavaScript, React e Next.js**.
+I’m currently focused on improving my skills as a **Full Stack Developer**, strengthening my knowledge in **Java, JavaScript, React, and Next.js**.
-Busco aplicar boas práticas de desenvolvimento e participar em projetos que me desafiem e contribuam para o meu crescimento profissional. 💪
+My goal is to apply best development practices and contribute to projects that challenge me and help me grow professionally. 💪

 ---

-> _"A cada linha de código, uma nova oportunidade de aprender."_ ✨
+> _"With every line of code, a new opportunity to learn."_ ✨